 When to Use a Non-Compete Agreement

-- When a new employee is hired: Often a non-compete agreement is part of the hiring package.
-It is only recognized legally if there is a value placed on it for the employee.
+- When a new employee is hired: A non-compete agreement is often part of the hiring package.
+It is only recognized legally if a value is placed on it for the employee.
 In other words, the employee needs to be offered some form of payment for their agreement.
-In a case where the agreement is signed at the time of hiring, the offer of employment and salary is sufficient incentive to make the agreement legally binding.
+When the agreement is signed at the time of hiring, the offer of employment and salary is sufficient incentive to make the contract legally binding.

-- When a company finds they need the agreement due to the sensitive nature of information an employee sees: Companies may ask employees to sign this agreement at any time.
+- When a company finds they need the agreement due to the sensitive nature of information, an employee sees: Companies may ask employees to sign this agreement at any time.
 However, the employee must be compensated in some manner for this to be a legally binding contract.
-As a current employee is already receiving a salary/paycheck, the job itself isn’t sufficient.
+As a current employee already receives a salary/paycheck, the job itself isn’t sufficient.
 Offering a one-time monetary payment is one solution.
-A raise and/or promotion would also serve as sufficient payment.
+A raise and/or promotion would also serve as adequate payment.

-- When purchasing a company from a previous owner: Often the owner of a company represents a good deal of the company’s own worth.
+- When purchasing a company from a previous owner: Often, the owner of a company represents a good deal of the company’s worth.
 The individual’s knowledge of the industry and relationships are integral to that company’s success.
-When purchasing a company, it’s important to use this agreement to ensure that the previous owner doesn’t open a new company that competes with the company you’ve purchased or take a position in another company within the territory and time allotted in the agreement.
+When purchasing a company, it’s essential to use this agreement to ensure that the previous owner doesn’t open a new company that competes with the company you’ve purchased or takes a position in another company within the territory and time allotted in the agreement.

 There are a few reasons that a company would want to use one.
-One particularly important reason is to protect the company in the case that an employee who has access to sensitive information leaves.
+One important reason is to protect the company if an employee with access to sensitive information leaves.

-For example, a high-ranking employee who has relationships with the firm’s most important customers could leave and possibly solicit those customers to follow.
+For example, a high-ranking employee with relationships with the firm’s most important customers could leave and possibly solicit those customers to follow.
 That same employee would also have access to proprietary information, creative or intellectual property, and internal information that would pose a risk in the hands of competitors.

 Part of the agreement stipulates that employees can’t divulge this sensitive information to a competing entity.
-In many cases, it would give a time period (usually one or two years) during which the departing employee cannot work for a competitor.
-The time frame ensures that time-sensitive information can’t be divulged to any competition.
+The time frame ensures that time-sensitive information isn’t divulged to any competition.
+In many cases, it would give a period (usually one or two years) during which the departing employee cannot work for a competitor.

 An alternative to non-compete agreements is to include a non-compete clause in a legally-binding employment contract or confidentiality agreement form.